Daniel Sickles: Postbellum career

-Despite his one-legged disability, Sickles remained in the army until the end of the war and was disgusted that Lt.
+Despite his disability, Sickles remained in the army until the end of the war and was disgusted that Lt.
 Gen. Ulysses S. Grant would not allow him to return to a combat command.
 In 1867, he received appointments as brevet brigadier general and major general in the regular army for his services at Fredericksburg and Gettysburg, respectively.

 Soon after the close of the Civil War, in 1865, he was sent on a confidential mission to Colombia (the "special mission to the South American Republics") to secure its compliance with a treaty agreement of 1846 permitting the United States to convey troops across the Isthmus of Panama.

 From 1865 to 1867, he commanded the Department of South Carolina, the Department of the Carolinas, the Department of the South, and the Second Military District.
 Sickles pursued Reconstruction on a basis of fair treatment for African-Americans and respect for the rights of employees.
 He halted foreclosures on property.
 He also made the wages of farm laborers the first lien on crops.
 He outlawed discrimination against African-Americans and banned the production of whisky.

 In 1866, he was appointed colonel of the 42nd U.S. Infantry (Veteran Reserve Corps), and in 1869 he was retired with the rank of major general.

 Sickles served as U.S. Minister to Spain from 1869 to 1874, after the Senate failed to confirm Henry Shelton Sanford to the post, and took part in the negotiations growing out of the Virginius Affair.
 His inaccurate and emotional messages to Washington promoted war, until he was overruled by Secretary of State Hamilton Fish and the war scare died out.

 In his Daniel Sickles: A Life Garry Boulard points out that Sickles was disadvantaged throughout the Virginius controversy, trying to negotiate with a Spanish leadership that was frequently disorganized and chaotic, while the substantial talks were taking place in Washington between Fish and Spanish Minister Don Jose Polo de Barnabe.
 Even so, when Sickles subsequently decided to turn in his resignation, Fish, who was not displeased with Sickles' service, wired the General: "You are recalled on your own request."

 Sickles maintained his reputation as a ladies' man in the Spanish royal court and was rumored to have had an affair with the deposed Queen Isabella II.
-Following the death of Teresa in 1867, in 1871 he married Carmina Creagh (aka de Creagh), the daughter of French-born Chevalier de Creagh, of Madrid, a Spanish Councillor of State.
+Following the death of Teresa in 1867, in 1871 he married Carmina Creagh (or de Creagh), the daughter of French-born Chevalier de Creagh, of Madrid, a Spanish Councillor of State.
 They had two children.